Entrepreneurs instead of employees

 You don't have to be David or Goliath to change the world.
 Schumpeters can also change the world by acting like trim tabs on an airplane.

 Bad advice is expensive

-A few months ago, I spoke to my doctor, who proudly told me that he had become a millionaire.
+A few months ago I spoke to my doctor, who proudly told me he had become a millionaire.
 "I finally made over $ 1 million."
 I congratulated him, and since we're friends too, I didn't have to be afraid to ask, "How much tax did you pay?"
-"About $ 700.000," he replied embarrassed.
-"That's a lot of money," I said, gasping for breath.
+"About $ 700.000," he said embarrassed.
+"That's a lot of money," I managed, gasping for air.
 "And how much do you pay in taxes?"
 He asked.
-"I know you earn more than I do."
-"I pay a lot less than $ 700.000," I said.
-"And I earn more than you do.
-Much more ... but what I pay Father State is by far less."
+"I know you make more than I do."
+"I pay a lot less than $ 700.000," I replied.
+"And I earn more than you.
+Much more ... but what I pay Father State is far less."
 "What should I do?"
 He asked.
-"Fire your accountant."
+"Fire your tax advisor."

 I have had to fire many tax advisors, lawyers, CEOs, presidents and other so-called professional advisers over the years.
 I have had tax consultants and lawyers from reputable, reputable companies that were hopelessly bad.
 So I meant it when I said to my doctor, "Fire your accountant."
 If you've read my other books, you know that I often write about the importance of having a team.
 In this book you will hear from my team.
 True honor is due to him.
 The Rich Dad Advisors, along with other entrepreneurs on the Rich Dad team, will share their expertise as well as the successes, challenges, and failures that entrepreneurship brings.
 My team is much more important than money, because without them I probably wouldn't have money.